Infantry Regiment "Castilla" No. 16: Proclamation of King Alfonso XII and Carlist defeat

-Faced with the First Republic’s severe challenges, compounded by colonial wars in Cuba and the Cantonalist movement in the eastern and southern regions such asCórdoba and Cartagena, some politicians and military leaders began considering a “Bourbon restoration” embodied by Alfonso XII.
+Faced with the First Republic's severe challenges, compounded by colonial wars in Cuba and the Cantonalist movement in the eastern and southern regions such as Córdoba and Cartagena, some politicians and military leaders began considering a “Bourbon restoration” embodied by Alfonso XII.
 In 1874, the “Castilla” battalions served in Madrid, fought near the Cantabrian village of Rasines against the rebel group “Culebro,” and operated in Oviedo.
 On 18 April, Colonel Antonio Ziriza Sánchez, a significant figure from the Marine Infantry, joined the Regiment.
 He had participated in the Mexican expedition and served under Admiral Méndez Núñez in the sieges of Valparaíso and Callao.

 Battle of Treviño, by Víctor Morelli.
 Museum of the Cavalry Academy of Valladolid.

 That year, the Castilla No. 16 also fought in the Battle of Somorrostro, in San Pedro Abanto—where hand-to-hand combat occurred—in the capture of Estella-Lizarra, at Monte Muru, in Irun, and more.
 It later embarked from the port of Pasajes to Santander, nearly sinking in a storm.
 On 29 December 1874, General Martínez Campos proclaimed Alfonso XII as king in Sagunto, who appointed Cánovas del Castillo as the first president of the Restoration Government.
 On 23 January 1875, Alfonso XII reviewed 40,000 soldiers of all branches in Peralta, Navarre, including the 16th Castilla Infantry Regiment.
 In July, the Regiment moved to Miranda de Ebro and soon participated in the Battle of Tulillo.
 It marched to Sagunto and fought in the Battle of Treviño, earning high praise from General Quesada.
 In November, it headed to Vitoria and took part in the Battle of Peñacerrada, capturing all enemy defenses, including the San León Fort.

 In early 1875, the Castilla Regiment No. 16 captured the Miravalles hill with a bayonet assault.
 The year 1875 ended with the regiment stationed in La Rioja, quartered in Logroño, and later moving to Haro.
 On January 26, it departed for Vitoria, and on January 30, it dislodged enemy forces from positions as challenging as those on Mount Gangorri with another bayonet assault.
 On February 5, it attacked and seized Abadiano, and on February 16, the Castilla Regiment No. 16 officially honored King Alfonso XII in Bergara.
 The regiment concluded this period under the command of Colonel Pascual de la Calle y Guibert.
 The war ended definitively when Carlos María de Borbón y Austria-Este, self-styled Carlos VII, crossed the border into France with his officers, who, in a gesture of protest, broke their swords against the ground.